ianferguson/resume/readme.md

 ##Harper's explanation and docs:

-I authored my résumé in HTML around 2002.
+I authored my resume in HTML around 2002.
 It wasn't out of date, but I wasn't satisfied with how the data was stored.
 I needed something that allowed me to generate multiple versions without effort.
-I also wanted to be able to curate my résumé the same way that I curate the rest of my data.
+I also wanted to be able to curate my resume the same way that I curate the rest of my data.

-The first time I thought about doing this was after seeing my friend [Anders' résumé in yaml](http://anders.conbere.org/resume/resume.yaml) (his [brother Morgan's résumé is in protobufs](https://raw.github.com/mconbere/Resume/master/mconbere/mconbere.ptxt) (they are a crazy family)).
-Anders' résumé made sense.
-And reading about Morgan's [thoughts behind his protobuf résumé](https://github.com/mconbere/Resume/) made me think of converting my résumé to yaml.
+The first time I thought about doing this was after seeing my friend [Anders' resume in yaml](http://anders.conbere.org/resume/resume.yaml) (his [brother Morgan's resume is in protobufs](https://raw.github.com/mconbere/Resume/master/mconbere/mconbere.ptxt) (they are a crazy family)).
+Anders' resume made sense.
+And reading about Morgan's [thoughts behind his protobuf resume](https://github.com/mconbere/Resume/) made me think of converting my resume to yaml.

-I then ran into [Ming-Ho Yee](http://mhyee.com/)'s [repo](https://github.com/mhyee/resume) that had a [nice ruby script](https://github.com/mhyee/résumé/blob/master/generate.rb) to generate HTML and TEX from yaml.
-I "forked" the repo, built my résumé in yaml and migrated my old HTML résumé to the ERB template.
+I then ran into [Ming-Ho Yee](http://mhyee.com/)'s [repo](https://github.com/mhyee/resume) that had a [nice ruby script](https://github.com/mhyee/resume/blob/master/generate.rb) to generate HTML and TEX from yaml.
+I "forked" the repo, built my resume in yaml and migrated my old HTML resume to the ERB template.

 A couple of notes: